qihongl/learn-hippo/docs/paper_task_encoding/progress.md

 - 2026-08-30: added supervised prediction/retrieval objectives and a reproducible
   training stage that can run with episodic memory absent or under a forced encoding schedule.
 A repeated exact trial is learnable in the training test.
+- 2026-08-30: added delayed encoding optimization with a separate critic-only forced exploration stage and a free Bernoulli actor-critic stage.
+Tests verify that the forced stage leaves the actor unchanged and both stages freeze the complete prediction and retrieval system.